arantir123/MCGLPPI/README.md

 * Pytorch Geometric (PyG) for PyTorch 1.12.* and CUDA 11.3
 * Pytorch-scatter 2.1.0
 * Torchdrug 0.2.1

+## Steps about how to generate required data for model pre-training and model downstream predictions ##

 ## Quick start ##